SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 PSMF Table of Contents

-Depending on your Admin’s configuration, when generating a PSMF Binder, Vault can create and merge a table of contents into the final PSMF PDF.
-The table of contents lists documents within the PSMF Binder using either the document’s Name or Title value.
-Each row in the table of contents links to the first page of the document.
+Depending on your Admin’s configuration, when generating a PSMF Binder, Vault can create and merge a table of contents into any draft or approved PSMF PDFs generated from the PSMF Binder.
+When generating the table of contents, Vault:

 eSignature Page

-If the binder includes a document with the PSMF eSignature classification, Vault uses it to generate an eSignature page leveraging the eSignature template configured in your Vault.
-This page is included in the generated PSMF PDF.
+If the PSMF Binder includes a document with the PSMF eSignature classification and an eSignature has been manifested for the current lifecycle state of the PSMF Binder, Vault uses it to generate an eSignature page leveraging your Admin’s eSignature template.
+This page is included in the generated approved PSMF PDF.

 1. Create a new PSMF Binder or create a draft of an existing PSMF Binder.